First Nations health equity strategies

 - Quality: to enable and support safe, high quality delivery of health services to Aboriginal peoples and Torres Strait Islander peoples.

-- Consistency: to ensure consistent approaches to the development and delivery of the First Nations Health Equity Strategies with prescribed stakeholders.
+- Consistency: to ensure consistent approaches to the development and delivery of the First Nations Health Equity Strategies with development stakeholders.

-- Alignment: to be consistent with principles outlined in the Hospital and Health Boards Regulation 2012, National Agreement on Closing the Gap 2020, and Queensland Government Statement of Commitment to Reframe the Relationship between Aboriginal and Torres Strait Islander people and the Queensland Government 2019.
+- Alignment: to be consistent with principles outlined in the Hospital and Health Boards Regulation 2012, National Agreement on Closing the Gap 2020, Queensland Government Statement of Commitment to Reframe the Relationship between Aboriginal and Torres Strait Islander people and the Queensland Government 2019, and National Aboriginal and Torres Strait Islander Health Plan.

 Outcomes